nexxeln/nexxel.dev/src/pages/faq.md

 ### What is your favourite web framework?

 [Remix](https://remix.run) has got to be my favourite framework, It isn't perfect, but I still enjoy writing code with Remix.
 I'm also loving [Astro](https://astro.build) at the moment.
+[Solid Start](https://start.solidjs.com) is promising.

 <br />

 ### Did you build create-t3-app?

 I started it, the community built it.
 If you don't know, [create-t3-app](https://github.com/t3-oss/create-t3-app) is the quickest way to start a web app with the full stack typesafety.
 <br />

 ### What code editor do you use?